reedcodes/talks/source/presentation/2022-hew/markdown/01-directory.md

 - styleguide: the generated output
 - src: the source Sass and Twig files
 - dist: the compiled stylesheet assets
+- config: not required, but helpful for kss config and any other config files that may be needed for the project
 {% endnotes %}
 {%- endslide -%}